18F/handbook/request-for-comments/001-supervisors.md

 ---
-title: TTS Supervisors should be permanent
+title: RFC 001 - TTS Supervisors should be permanent
-author: V. David Zvenyach
-rfc_id: 001
-date_proposed: 2021-07-09
-designated_skeptic: N/A
-final_approver: V. David Zvenyach
-state: final
 date_approved: 2021-07-20
 ---

-# RFC 001 — TTS Supervisors should be permanent

 ## The problem / situation / context